The Animals' Holidays and Festivities

 (sometimes referred to as Twinkle Day)

-On the longest night of the year, when pond is cold enough to skate on, the animals have a twinkly lantern ball.
+On the longest night of the year, when the pond is cold enough to skate on, the animals have a twinkly lantern ball.
 Then they stay up all night long in the Lodge, drinking cocoa and singing songs.
 They take turns sneaking outside to the Present Tree, to decorate it with beautiful decorations, birdseed treats, and presents for their friends.
 In the morning when the sun comes up, they open their presents together.

 Annicke Mouse decorates the Present Tree